Oluwateezzy/alxprodev-nexus-job-board-backend/README.md

 ## 📞 Support

-For support, email support@jobboard.com or create an issue in the repository.
+For support, create an issue in the repository.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments